 A Westminster Hall debate on the Government's role in upholding the impartiality of BBC news coverage is scheduled for 27 February 2024 at 2.30pm.
 The debate will be led by Sir Michael Ellis MP.

-World Press Freedom Day (WPFD) will be observed on 3 May 2021.
-A debate will be held on WPFD in Westminster Hall on Thursday 29 April 2021 at 1.30pm, opened by Damian Collins MP.
+World Press Freedom Day (WPFD) was observed on 3 May 2021.
+A debate will be held on WPFD in Westminster Hall on Thursday 27 May 2021 at 1.30pm, opened by Damian Collins MP.

 WPFD is an initiative from the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to support and reflect on the work of media organisations and professionals.
 It seeks to hold governments to account over their commitment to press freedom and allow the press to reflect on professional ethics.
 2021 is the 30th anniversary of the Windhoek Declaration on media pluralism and independence.

 The theme of this year’s WPFD is “Information as a Public Good.”
 The goal is to underline the role of the information in an online media environment by focussing on the following:

 - “Steps to ensure the economic viability of news media;